wp-plugins/si-contact-form/readme.txt

 = Can it send mail using SMTP? =
 Yes, when you also have this plugin installed:
 [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/)

-= My host says a fifth parameter -f should be added to the mail function.
-This will set the name of the from email address. =

-Your web host is being unusually restrictive.
-I am using the built in mail function of wordpress, it cannot use the 5th parameter.
-I will not be able to add that.
-I bet you do not even get any mail from wordpress itself?  ... and most PHP programs you might install would not send any mail.

-Here is another option for you:
-Get a free gmail account.
-Install the plugin called [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/),  then set it to use gmail SMTP for mail.
-Set these settings for "WP Mail SMTP":
-Mailer: SMTP,
-SMTP Host: smtp.gmail.com,
-SMTP Port: 465,
-Encryption: SSL,
-Authentication: Yes,
-Username: your full gmail address,
-Password: your mail password.

-Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

 = Do I have to also install the plugin "SI CAPTCHA Anti-Spam" for the CAPTCHA to work? =